Peak + Accumulation: A Proxy-Level Scoring Formula for Multi-Turn LLM Attack Detection: Discussion

 \subsection{Parameter Sensitivity}

 The persistence factor $\rho$ is the highest-leverage parameter in the formula, governing how much accumulated evidence contributes beyond the peak score.
-We swept $\rho$ from 0.15 to 0.65 in increments of 0.025, evaluating on the full corpus (588 attacks, 10,066 benign conversations) at each point.
-Figure~\ref{fig:sensitivity} shows the results.
+We swept $\rho$ from 0.15 to 0.65 in increments of 0.025 on the validation split, then fixed $\rho$ before holdout evaluation.
+Figure~\ref{fig:sensitivity} shows the sweep results.

 \paragraph{Phase transition at $\rho \approx 0.4$.} The most striking feature is the discontinuity between $\rho = 0.375$ and $\rho = 0.400$: recall jumps from 77.4\% to 89.8\%---a gain of 12.4 percentage points---while FPR increases by only 0.08pp (1.11\% to 1.19\%).
 This phase transition has a precise mathematical explanation: the escalation\_probing and deferred\_authority categories both have weight 0.3.
 For a fully persistent conversation ($\text{match\_ratio} = 1.0$), the score is $0.3 + \rho$.
 At $\rho = 0.375$, this equals 0.675 (below threshold); at $\rho = 0.400$, it equals 0.700 (at threshold).
 The entire population of single-category weight-0.3 attacks crosses the detection boundary simultaneously.